dan-schel/physics-animations/NEW-ANIMATIONS.md

 ## Step 1 - Getting set up

 First, you'll need your own copy of the code to work with.
 Fork the repository on GitHub and then clone it to your computer.
-Note that this repo makes use of git submodules, so either clone with the `--recurse-submodules`/`--recursive` flag, or if you've already cloned it, run `git submodule update --init --recursive` to install those.

 Next, you'll want to run `npm install` to install the NodeJS dependencies, and finally `npm run dev` to start up the development server.
 If you open up [`http://localhost:3000`](http://localhost:3000) in a web browser and see the site running, then everything should be set up correctly ready to go!